-Diffuse endocapillary proliferative changes are usually seen.
+Diffuse endocapillary proliferative changes are usually seen in the histopathological analysis of glomerulonephritis.
 The most common histological patterns observed in the descending order of prevalence are diffuse, focal, and mesangial proliferative glomerulonephritis.
-Of the different histopathological patterns, one of the following may be seen.
+Of the different histopathological patterns, one of the following may be seen:

-Under light microscopy, a glomerular morphology that is within the normal limits; while a loss of foot processes on electron microscopy (EM).
+Under light microscopy, a normal glomerular morphology may be seen, while a loss of foot processes on electron microscopy (EM).

-Hypercellular glomeruli resulting from increased mesangial, endothelial, or parietal epithelial cells population; acute and chronic white blood cells may also be seen in diffuse proliferative glomerulonephritis (GN) while in crescentic GN, crescents made up of leukocytes and epithelial cells may be present.
+Hypercellular glomeruli result from increased mesangial, endothelial, or parietal epithelial cells; acute and chronic white blood cells may also be seen in diffuse proliferative glomerulonephritis (GN), while in crescentic GN, crescents made up of leukocytes and epithelial cells may be present.

-Sclerosis of glomeruli, the end result of glomerular damage from various causes.
+Sclerosis of glomeruli is the end result of glomerular damage from various causes.

 History and Physical

-It is imperative to obtain a thorough history focusing on the identification of some underlying cause, such as systemic disease or recent infection.
-Mostly, the patient with acute glomerulonephritis is from the pediatric age group, aged 2-14 years, who acutely develops periorbital puffiness and facial swelling on the background of a poststreptococcal infection.
+It is imperative to obtain a thorough history focusing on identifying some underlying cause of glomerulonephritis, such as systemic disease or recent infection.
+Mostly, the patient with acute glomerulonephritis is from the pediatric age group, aged 2-14 years, who acutely develops periorbital puffiness and facial swelling in the background of a post-streptococcal infection.
 The urine is usually dark, frothy, or scanty, and the blood pressure may be high.
 Nonspecific symptoms include generalized weakness, fever, abdominal discomfort, and malaise.

-With acute glomerulonephritis associated with staphylococcal infection, the patient is more likely to be a middle-aged man or older, often with a diagnosis of diabetes mellitus.
-The onset may be concurrent with the infection, such as pneumonia, endocarditis, or osteomyelitis; or a skin infection from methicillin-resistant Staphylococcus aureus.
+With acute glomerulonephritis associated with staphylococcal infection, the patient is more likely to be a middle-aged or older male, often diagnosed with diabetes mellitus.
+The onset may be concurrent with the infection, such as pneumonia, endocarditis, osteomyelitis, or a skin infection from methicillin-resistant Staphylococcus aureus.
 Often, hematuria is present.

 History should be taken about the onset and duration of the disease.
 Symptom onset is often abrupt.
 In acute postinfectious GN, there is usually a latent period of up to three weeks before clinical presentation.
-However, the latent period varies; it is typically one to two weeks for the cases that occur after a pharyngeal infection and two to four weeks where postdermal infection, such as pyoderma is the cause.
-If nephritis occurs within one to four days of streptococcal infection it usually means preexisting kidney disease.
+However, the latent period varies; it is typically one to two weeks for the cases that occur after a pharyngeal infection and two to four weeks where post-dermal infection, such as pyoderma, is the cause.
+Nephritis occurs within one to four days of streptococcal infection usually means preexisting kidney disease.

 Identifying a possible etiologic agent is important.
 Recent fever, sore throat, arthralgias, hepatitis, valve replacement, travel, or intravenous drug use may be associated.
 Assessing the outcomes of the disease process is also crucial, such as loss of appetite, pruritis, tiredness, nausea, facial swelling, peripheral edema, and dyspnea.